silvercircle/slrn/README.md

 ## Changes so far:

 * align headers in article pager window.
-Long headers (name > 20) characters are untouched.
+Can be configured with the `align_headers` config variable.
+Allowed values are 1-40, headers whose names are longer than the selected column are left untouched..
 * allow a left margin in the article pager.
 Purely visual change, can be configured with `set left_indent x` in .slrnrc
+* Only add `User-Agent:` if none is supplied in the post.
+* Add `format=flowed` to the Content-Type: header when the post contains soft-wrapped lines (ending with a whitepsace-LF sequence) AND the `send_flowed` configuration variable is set to a value other than zero.
+* New configuration variable: `fqdn`.
+This specifies the domain part for Message-ID generation.
+Only used when `midgen_override_fqdn` is also set to 1.
+Be careful, as some servers won't accept Message-IDs with „phantasy domain names”.

 ## Planned

 * support format=flowed in the article pager.
-Implementing a new text wrapping engine.
+Implementing a new text wrapping engine, probably based on par or fmt code.
 * ?

 ## Compile and install.